 PSOP stands for Pool Safety Operating Procedures.
 They are a suite of documented Normal Operating Procedures (NOP) and Emergency Action Plans (EAP) for a commercial swimming pool.

-Commercial swimming pools can be complex and the water treatment system will certainly involve some highly hazardous substances.
-There is much that can go wrong and there have been numerous emergencies in the UK related to the poor management of commercial swimming pools.
+Commercial swimming pools can be complex, and the water treatment system will certainly involve some highly hazardous substances.
+There is much that can go wrong.
+There have been numerous emergencies in the UK related to the poor management of commercial swimming pools.

 Some of the main inputs into the PSOP are: